SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/customization.md

 ### <a name="domain-name"></a>Domain name

-A key feature of the enterprise tenant is the ability to operate the Cumulocity IoT platform using a custom domain name.
+A key feature of the Enterprise tenant is the ability to operate the Cumulocity IoT platform using a custom domain name.
 This means that you can configure the platform to serve you and your customers using a host name of choice, for example *.iot.mycompany.com rather than the default URL of Cumulocity IoT.
 In addition you'll be able to create subtenants using your domain.
 These will be using **\<subtenantName\>.iot.mycompany.com** as their host names.